saanvisj/visionaid/README.md

 # visionaid
-The assistive system developed to provide real-time object detection, text recognition, and text-to-speech conversion to assist visually impaired individ- uals.
+The assistive system developed to provide real-time object detection, text recognition, and text-to-speech conversion to assist visually impaired individuals.